ULisboa/forward-ewp-api-client/README.md

 }
 ```

-The following sections detail the several steps to use the library, besides additional aspects.
+The following sections detail the main steps to use the library.
+Other aspects/details are also included.

 ## Configuration

-The library must be configured before being possible to use it.
+The library must be configured before being able to use it.
 For that, it is necessary to run the following fragment:
 ```
 ClientConfiguration.configure("https://example.com", "host-code", "secret");